 What it’s like now

-These days my son is 6.
-His Dad and I split up, and I have more time for myself.
-I can devote 20 minutes a day to my personal practice, or 2 hours, depending on my schedule.
+These days I can devote anywhere from 20 minutes to 2-hours a day to my personal practice, depending on my schedule.